meenu155/JAVADSA/README.md

 # JAVADSA
 This is JAVA learning folder.
-Fell free to read and run code and learn JAVA basics.
+Feel free to read and run code and learn JAVA basics.
-Happpy Learning!!!!!!!!!!
+Happy Learning!!!!!!!!!!